-50 Years Ago: Charlie Watts Joins the Rolling Stones
+The Day Charlie Watts Joined the Rolling Stones

-The Rolling Stones may have publicly celebrated their 50th anniversary in 2012, but according to guitarist Keith Richards, the band members themselves count January of 2013 as their real anniversary.
-That's because in January of 1963, Charlie Watts officially joined the Stones, and he has been a mainstay of the group ever since.
+Even though the Rolling Stones publicly celebrated a 50th anniversary in 2012, guitarist Keith Richards says the band members themselves count January 1963 as the real beginning.
+That's the month Charlie Watts officially joined.

-Watts has become one of the most legendary drummers in rock music history, but ironically, his background was primarily in jazz before a chance meeting with British blues pioneer Alexis Korner.
+A mainstay up until his death in 2021, Watts became one of the best-known drummers in rock music history.
+Ironically, though, his background was primarily in jazz before a chance meeting with British blues pioneer Alexis Korner.
 Watts was working as a graphic designer for an ad company when he accepted Korner's offer to play with Blues Incorporated, a London-based group that had also featured occasional appearances from an aspiring young singer named Mick Jagger.
-Watts met Jagger and the other members of the fledgeling Rolling Stones in mid-1962, completing their lineup by joining the following January.
+Watts met Jagger and the other members of the fledgling Rolling Stones in mid-1962, and completed their lineup by joining on Jan.
+9, 1963.

-Watts played his first gig with the Stones on January 12, 1963 at the Ealing Blues Club in a six-piece lineup that included pianist Ian Stewart.
-By that June the group released their first single, a cover of Chuck Berry's ‘Come On,’ and with the release of their second album they shot to international superstardom, beginning a winning streak that would see the band become one of the most important musical forces of the rock era.
-The Stones are widely regarded as "the greatest rock and roll band in the world" for their contributions, and Watts' approach is a vital part of the loose-but-rock-solid swagger that has become the group's sound.
+Watts played his first gig with the Stones a few days later on Jan.
+12, 1963, at the Ealing Blues Club in a six-piece lineup that included pianist Ian Stewart.
+By that June, the group released their first single, a cover of Chuck Berry's "Come On."
+With the release of their second album, they shot to international superstardom, beginning a winning streak that would see the band become one of the most important musical forces of the rock era.
+The Rolling Stones are widely regarded as "the greatest rock and roll band in the world" for their contributions, and Watts' approach was a vital part of the loose-but-rock-solid swagger that became the group's sound.